Ableton/AudioPerfLab/README.md

 A stacked area graph showing the relative number of sine waves processed per thread.
 Colors represent threads and the CoreAudio I/O thread is drawn in black.
 A solid black graph, for example, indicates that the I/O thread has processed all sines.
 A half black/half blue graph indicates that two threads each processed an equal number of sines.

 If work is not distrbuted evenly, then threads are likely being scheduled onto cores with different clock speeds.
+Note that the chunk size (`kNumPartialsPerProcessingChunk`) impacts the distribution when processing a small number of sines.

 ## Cores